oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

       env:
 ```

 **Note** that you have to setup the `workDir` property to point to your object storage bucket, that will be used to synchronize the cluster.
-Additionally the `WORKSPACE` and the `WORKSPACE_PREFIX` have to be set as well to point to object storage bucket that will be used to sync the logs.
+Additionally the `WORKSPACE` and the `WORKSPACE_PREFIX` have to be set as well to point to object storage folder within the `workDir` that will be used to sync the logs.
+If those folders does not exist, our utility service will create them automatically, as long as the `manage` policy was configured for the job runs resource principal, as shown in the getting started guide.

 **Your project structure should look like this:**